20% Off - valid on 8 Feb 26 & 20 Feb 26 departures only

 Finish: Ushuaia, Argentina

-SHIP: MS Expedition
+SHIP: M/S Expedition

 Antarctic Peninsula, Antarctic Circle

-Hotel & Cabin Onboard a Ship
+Hotel & Cabin on board a ship

 Join a voyage of discovery to Antarctica - our planet's last frontier - a mysterious and virtually pristine paradise.
 Our ice-strengthened expedition ship is ideally suited to cruising in this icy wilderness and the expert staff will ensure that you fully appreciate the majesty of all you encounter.
 The end result is more like a private expedition than a traditional cruise.
 Sail the Drake Passage past the South Shetland Islands, explore the western coast of the Antarctic Peninsula and cross below the fabled 66.5 degrees south.
 Experience massive rookeries of penguins shuffling across a frozen shore, pods of whales gliding through the cold waters and dramatic landscapes floating off into the distance.
 This trip will be like no other…… and a memory of a lifetime.

+Arrive in Ushuaia at any time.
+Arrival transfer is included.
 Enjoy the sights and sounds of the world's most southerly city.
-There will be a welcome desk in the lobby of the start hotel that will provide more specific information on the G Expedition and your upcoming adventure.
+There will be a welcome desk in the lobby of the start hotel that will provide more specific information on your upcoming adventure.

 Please note that the first night in Ushuaia is on twin share basis.
 If you're travelling solo or have an odd number of travellers in your group and have not purchased a private cabin, you will be paired with another solo traveller of the same gender.